-The libx library is a base $ABI\,{\rm component}$ and must be present on an ABI-conforming system which has a window system extension.
+The libx library is a base ABI component and must be present on an ABI-conforming system which has a window system extension.

 The X library, libX, generates the X11 protocol and buffers traffic between each client application and the server.
-A full specification of the libX library and its contents can be found in Xlib - C Language Interface, X Window System, X Version 11, G Release 5, (Massachusetts Institute of Technology, 1991).
+A full specification of the X library and its contents can be found in Xlib - C Language Interface, X Window System, X Version 11, Release 5, (Massachusetts Institute of Technology, 1991).
 The ABI will track upward-compatible future releases of the X library.